evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 project = ws.get_project("YOUR PROJECT ID HERE")
 ```

 **Add new Panels**.
 Use the `add_panel` method.
-You can specify the Panel name, legend, plot type, destination Tab, etc. After implementing the changes, save the configuration with `project.save()`.
+You can specify the Panel name, legend, plot type, destination Tab, etc. You can add multiple Panels: they will appear in the listed order.
+After implementing the changes, save the configuration with `project.save()`.
 Here is an example:

 ```python
 project.dashboard.add_panel(